django-cms/django-cms-mgmt/work contribution/work groups.md

 See [here](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0)

-Do you have questions about work contribution  or work groups, feel free to contact us via info@django-cms.org
+Do you have questions about work contribution  or work groups, feel free to contact Nicolai via nicolai@django-cms.org